base-org/web/README.md

 We welcome contributions to Base project!
 To contribute, please follow these steps:

 1. Fork this repository.
-2. Make your changes in a new branch.
+2. Commit your changes in a new branch.
 3. Create a pull request.

 ### Visual Changes